Get Hired !

 - Judgment and Decision Making

 Covid19 has forced security guard employers to seek alternatives to training among other challenges.
-The migration of Use of Force to online has been broached in the past but never widely accepted until two impacting factors came into play; The high and increasing cost of in class training (Tuition, wages, wages for replacement guards, overtime, turnover rate of guards etc) AND Covid19.
+The migration of Use of Force to online has been broached in the past but never widely accepted until two impacting factors came into play; The high and increasing cost of in-class training (Tuition, wages, wages for replacement guards, over time, the turnover rate of guards, etc) AND Covid19.
 Both are now a reality, it’s time to change people.